hyj-young/hyj-func/README.md

  * on: 2018.4.13
  */

-import { getTimeSection } from hyj-func
+import { getTimeSection } from 'hyj-func'

 getTimeSection('latestWeek')
 ```